HazyResearch/deepdive/doc/doc/basics/walkthrough/walkthrough-extras.md

 extractor is fixed, we must create a compatible table, like the `sentences` table defined [above](#tables).

-Next, we add the extractor into your `application.conf`:
+Next, we add the extractor into your `deepdive.conf`:

 ```bash
 extraction.extractors {